auth0/auth0-PHP/UPGRADE.md

 bool                          $persistRefreshToken  Optional.
 Defaults to true.
 Whether data about the Refresh Token should be persisted to session storage.
 StoreInterface|null           $transientStorage     Optional.
 Defaults to use cookies.
 A StoreInterface-compatible class for storing ephemeral state data, such as a nonce. bool                          $queryUserInfo        Optional.
 Defaults to false.
 Whether to query the /userinfo endpoint during an authorization code exchange. string|null                   $managementToken      Optional.
-A Management API access token.
-If not provided, and the Management API is invoked, one will attempt to be generated for you using your provided credentials.
+A Management API Access Token.
+If not provided and the Management API is invoked, one will attempt to be generated for you using your provided credentials.
 This requires a $clientSecret to be provided.
 ```

 ### Authentication and Management Factories